PyMamba/mamba-framework/docs/contributing/submitting_code.rst

 If you don't find any open issue related to the bug that you found, make sure that the bug is not already fixed in a more up-to-date version of mamba.
 You can do that just checking the code in the last commit of the GitHub repo or just looking for a closed issue related with the bug.

-Another useful place were to find information related with the bug is the `relnotes index file <https://github.com/DamnWidget/mamba/blob/master/docs/relnotes/index.rst>`_ where the developers add information about bug fixes and other changes for the incomming new release version.
+Another useful place were to find information related with the bug is the |relnotes|_ where the developers add information about bug fixes and other changes for the incomming new release version.

 Of course your bugfix **must** follow the :doc:`coding_style` and :doc:`unit_tests` guidelines.